Tintype Photo Restoration

 In-depth guide

-Digitizing a tintype requires care because the metal surface is reflective.
-Placing it flat on a scanner can produce glare and uneven lighting.
-The best approach is to photograph the tintype at a slight angle using indirect, diffused lighting, such as natural light from a north-facing window or two soft lights placed at 45-degree angles.
+First, you need a digital version of your tintype.
+Tintypes are made on reflective metal, so a regular flatbed scan often produces glare.
+The best approach is to photograph the tintype with your phone or camera at a slight angle using indirect, diffused lighting.
+Natural light from a window or two soft lights placed at 45-degree angles work well.
 Avoid direct flash, which creates hot spots on the metal surface.
-A macro lens or close-up mode helps capture fine details.
+Use a macro lens or close-up mode if available.
+If your tintype is in a case, photograph it through the case opening rather than trying to remove it.

 Expert tips